anshikagupta1790/HotelBookingAPIAutomation/README.md

 1. Open cmd/bash terminal to the project folder(/HotelBookingAPIAutomation)
 2. Type this command:

-mvn clean test site -Dusername=admin -Dpassword=password123 -Dbasic.authentication=YWRtaW46cGFzc3dvcmQxMjM=
+mvn clean test -Dusername=admin -Dpassword=password123 -Dbasic.authentication=YWRtaW46cGFzc3dvcmQxMjM= allure:serve

-## Cypress Dashboard Related Info:<br>
-1. I have added a script in package.json file to run my script in Cypress Dashboard.While we run the script, the execution is done from the machine but the output will be shown in the cypress dashboard <br>
+This command will perform the tests on all the Hotel Booking APIs and open allure reports in web browser.

 ----------------------------------------------------------
+## Allure Report view from browser: